ehsankhani/CTF-playbook/Questions/Stegnography/Voice/Answer/README.md

 5. Zoom vertically and horizontally (View → Zoom) until the text in the spectrogram is legible.
 The hidden string/flag will appear as readable letters drawn in the frequency domain.
 6. Copy the visible string.
 In this challenge the spectrogram shows the base64 string `U2hlcmxvY2tfRmxhZ19ob2xtZXM=`.
 7. Decode the base64 string to readable text.
-Example using Python 3:
+Example using Python 3: tip --> you can use online ones like : (https://cryptii.com/pipes/base64-to-text)

 ```bash
 python -c "import base64;print(base64.b64decode('U2hlcmxvY2tfRmxhZ19ob2xtZXM=').decode())"